turtlebrowser/turtlebrowser/BUILD_MACOS.md

 **Conan**

 There seems to be a problem with Conan installed via Homebrew.
-Therefore, install it via PIP `pip install conan` and your version `1.34.0` minimum.
+Therefore, install it via PIP instead `pip install conan` and your version should be `1.34.0` minimum.
 If you have an older version, it can be updated running `pip install -U conan`.

 **Python**